Matrix nearness problems and eigenvalue optimization: Notes

 where $L(Z)$ is the lower triangular matrix whose part below the diagonal coincides with that of $Z$, and the diagonal elements are changed to $L(Z)_{ii}=(\Re\, z_{ii})_+$.
 A related reformulation with orthogonal matrices is given for the real case.
 The approach is actually formulated for the problem of finding the nearest matrix with eigenvalues in an arbitrary prescribed closed set, thus including Hurwitz- and Schur-stability as special cases.

-Guglielmi \& Lubich (\cite{GL17}) studied a different ({\it exterior}) two-level approach to matrix stabilization, with a low-rank constrained gradient flow in the inner iteration and a combined Newton--bisection method in the outer iteration.
+Guglielmi \& Lubich (\cite{GL17}) studied an ({\it exterior}) two-level approach to matrix stabilization, with a low-rank constrained gradient flow in the inner iteration and a combined Newton--bisection method in the outer iteration.
 This approach moves the eigenvalues in the right half-plane to the imaginary axis.
-It uses a different functional that aims at aligning a fixed number of eigenvalues on the imaginary axis.
+It uses a different functional from the one given in Section~\ref{sec:mat-stab}, which aims at aligning a fixed number of eigenvalues on the imaginary axis.
 The {\it interior} two-level algorithm for matrix stabilization described in Section~\ref{sec:mat-stab} is remarkably similar to the two-level algorithm for computing the distance to instability.
 This algorithm has not appeared in the literature before, but it is related to algorithms for Hamiltonian matrix nearness problems and for the passivation of control systems proposed by Guglielmi, Kressner \& Lubich (\cite{GKL15}) and Fazzi, Guglielmi \& Lubich (\cite{FGL21}).
 In contrast to other methods in the literature, the exterior and interior two-level approaches of Section~\ref{sec:mat-stab} can exploit sparsity of the given matrix $A$ in combination with low-rank perturbations and they apply to matrix stabilization by perturbations with a prescribed linear structure, e.g. for perturbations with a given sparsity pattern.